jkuettner/dirvish-telegram-bot/README.md

 **Note that the first user that will send the `/register <TOKEN>` to your bot will become the administrator.**

-To reset the bot simple stop it, delete the `config.json`-file and restart the bot.
+To reset the bot simple stop it, delete every line but `"api_token": ...` from the `config.json`-file and restart the bot.

 ### Commands
 To run a command, send one of the following messages to your telegram-bot from your telegram-client: